What to Know About a Kid’s First Dance Class

 Before you whip out those fluffy tutus, Disney princess dresses or pointe shoes, be sure to check with the dance school or the teacher with recommendations on dance clothing.
 Some locations or studios will require students to wear a “uniform”, usually a solid colored leotard and tights with ballet or jazz shoes.
 This simple attire allows the teacher to see your child’s movements without bulky clothing in the way of the body’s line.

 I teach dance in a relaxed recreation center environment but still have requirements for clothing.
-Kids are permitted to wear dance clothing or even just stretchy play clothing like a nicely fitted tee or knit shorts.
-Children should not be wearing princess dresses, any clothing that covers hands or feet, jeans or other clothing that makes free movement difficult.
+Kids are permitted to wear dance clothing or even just stretchy play clothing like a nicely fitted tee, leggings or knit shorts.
+Children should not be wearing princess dresses.
+Avoid any clothing that covers hands or feet.
+Do not have kids wear jeans or other clothing that makes free movement difficult.

 Shoes should be properly sized for your student and worn with either dance tights or thin socks.
 Talk to the teacher before class to find out which color is preferred.
 Jazz and tap shoes are usually black but ballet shoes are often white or pink.
 The teacher may have a preference.
 You can often find inexpensive shoes online or discount shoe stores but it’s best to get a proper fitting at a dance store.